-SNH have commented on the VMP and have requested additional detail on mitigation measures.
+SNH commented on the VMP associated with the previous application for 35 wigwams.
+SNH requested additional detail on mitigation measures.
 This request was supported by the CNPA National Heritage and Access teams.
 Forestry Commission Scotland are the landowners and have agreed to the measures outlined in the VMP.